Enrolment in Master's programme Neurocognitive Psychology. You can only start the practical project if you have passed the exam of psy240 (psy241)

 Topics for projects will be presented in a colloquium at the end of the summer term.

 Students can chose to perform the practical work in either of the research groups of the Department of Psychology.
 External projects are possible upon approval (information and approval form can be found on the programme website).
-Please note that, due to the Coronavirus pandemic, you have to ask the external institution for their hygiene concept and keep this concept for your own documentation.

 usually end of April